 Fall, Spring, Academic Year

 Through this unique program, students study in Seville with the support services of CIEE while enrolling primarily in courses at a local university, Universidad Pablo de Olavide (UPO).
 After completing an intensive Spanish course in beginning through intermediate level at CIEE, students can choose from a wide variety of courses taught in English at UPO.
-Studying alongside other international students at UPO, participants can take courses such as US-European Relations Since World War II; Contemporary Spanish Politics; The Road to Democracy in Greece, Spain, and Portugal; and Historical Ties Between Spain and the US.
+Studying alongside other international students at UPO, participants can take courses such as The European Union, U.S.-European Relations Since World War II, Contemporary Spanish Politics, and The Road to Democracy in Portugal, Greece and Spain.
 Students with higher Spanish proficiency may have access to additional UPO courses taught in Spanish.

 Italy